Yellow-Illusion-Productions/Y-I-P-stuff/README.md

+YELLOW ILLUSION PRODUCTIONS PRESENTS: THE OBSCURE SH-T (<- sorry 'bout that title, at least i censored it tho).

-this is where my own ROM hacks go. there is only one at the moment, but there will soon be more so be on the lookout for those by just checking on Y-I-P-stuff (if you want you can also favourite this page or star it as well).
+yeah that's right this is the obscure place where my own obscure ROM hacks and projects reside. there are only a few at this time (and it shows, indeed), but you can be sure to check on this page at an occaisonal time, perhaps even favourite it or give it a star. there may be more of my obscure classics coming soon.

-Yellow Illusion Productions is also on YouTube as "ZBHere".
+Yellow Illusion Productions is also on YouTube as "ZBHere". i know ZBHere is completely different but i'm still the same person there, and i occaisonally upload some gameplays of my own ROM hacks that are coming here soon, among other (mainly gaming-related) things. be sure to check it out and subscribe to ZBHere if you want.